adkelley/javascript-to-purescript/tut02/README.md

-# Refactor imperative code to a single composed expression using Box (DRAFT)
+# Refactor imperative code to a single composed expression using Box

 ![series banner](../resources/glitched-abstract.jpg)